How you rank

 Rank 2: Apprentice, Scholar, Lärling

-Being an apprentice isn’t considered a rank, but proof that you have enough skills and knowledge to study the arts for real.
+Being an apprentice is proof that you have enough skills and knowledge to study the arts for real.
 You generally take the test to apprenticeship after 6-12 months as a Postulant, after which you will receive a Diploma and be signed into the Book of Apprentices.

 Requirements